awsdocs/aws-doc-sdk-examples/aws-cfn/cross-service/resilient-workflow/README.md

-# Build and manage a resilient service using AWS CloudFormation
+# Build and manage a resilient service using CloudFormation

 ## Overview